ncahill89/starter-academic/content/post/GP_Tutorial/index.md

 **Simulating GP realisations using a multivariate normal distribution**

-Now we are going to make some distributional assumptions about the GP such that it has a multivariate normal (MVN) distribution with mean 0 and covariance matrix $\Sigma = K$.
-Note the mean doesn't have to be 0 but I'm making this assumption here for simplicity.
+Now we are going to make some distributional assumptions about the GP such that it has a multivariate normal (MVN) distribution with mean 0 and covariance matrix &Sigma; = K. Note the mean doesn't have to be 0 but I'm making this assumption here for simplicity.
 We can use the `rmvnorm` function to generate realisations of the GP and see what they look like.

 ```{r}
 set.seed(28061989)